You may wish to see an introductory page to this section with a map first.

 Ulu Cami: decoration of the northern fašade

 The minaret of Ulu Cami is the result of many modifications and restorations.
 Its design is similar to another minaret in the outskirts of Silvan.
 It was built between 1199 and 1212, when the Artukids were vassals of the Ayyubids; there is no trace of the mosque to which it belonged.
-Part of the highest section of the minaret is a modern reconstruction (you may wish to see it in a 1911 photo by Gertrude Bell - it opens in another window).
+Part of the highest section of the minaret is a modern reconstruction.
+It is similar to the lonely minaret of the Great Mosque of Harran.

 Ayyubid Minaret: detail of the decoration